Railroad car: First- and second-class carriages

+More recently, mains power outlets and Wi-fi facilities have been offered.

 Passenger car gallery

 Freight cars

 Freight cars (US/Canada), goods wagons (UIC), or trucks (UK) exist in a wide variety of types, adapted to carry a host of goods.
 Originally there were very few types of cars; the flat car or wagon, and the boxcar (US/Canada), covered wagon (UIC) or van (UK), were among the first.

 Types of freight cars

 Freight cars or goods wagons are generally categorized as follows: